Searching systematically for coupling of laser and phase-modulation noise in heterodyne interferometry: Heterodyne-band noises

 \end{widetext} From \cref{eq:s_add_cite,eq:IQdemod_cite}, the resulting phase error can be derived by substituting $k=A_0$, $\phi_k=\phi_\mrm{tar}$, $l=- B_0J_1(m_\mrm{n})\approx - B_0m_\mrm{n}/2$, and $\phi_l=\pm\rho\pm\phi_\mrm{B}\pm\pi/2$ into \cref{eq:IQdemod_cite},

 The general results of the mutual noise coupling above are summarized in \cref{tab:mutual}.
+The physical interpretation of the coupling paths is as follows: noise of $s_B$ at $\omega_A+\omega_B$ is wrapped around zero frequency to the beatnote frequency $\omega_A$, and disturb phase extraction of $s_A$.
+In the meantime, noise of $s_B$ at $\mp\omega_A\pm\omega_B$ (only the positive one is valid) sits at the beatnote frequency $\omega_A$ without the wrapping because $\mp\omega_A\pm\omega_B$ is the simple difference between the beatnote frequency of $s_A$ and $s_B$.
 Note that the self noise coupling in \cref{tab:self} can be understood as the special case of the mutual noise coupling where $\omega_\mrm{B}=\omega_\mrm{A}$ and $B_0=A_0$, except for the treatment of the noise in the observation band. \\\\ \emph{Carrier-carrier beatnote to sideband-sideband beatnotes:} We can focus on the following part of the PR signal in \cref{eq:spr},

 where only the laser phase noise $p_i$ and the modulation amplitude noise $a_i$ in the carrier-carrier beatnote are considered, as the modulation phase noise $\theta_i$ does not appear in the carrier.
 In this case, the carrier is interpreted as the offending noise term for the sideband terms: $\omega_\mrm{A}=\omega_\mrm{het}\pm\Delta\omega_\mrm{m}$ and $\omega_\mrm{B}=\omega_\mrm{het}$ in \cref{eq:mutual_general}.
 Therefore, the relevant noise frequencies are \begin{enumerate}[label=(\alph*)] \item The carrier-carrier to the usb-usb: $\omega_\mrm{n}=\omega_\mrm{A}+\omega_\mrm{B}=2\omega_\mrm{het}+\Delta\omega_\mrm{m}$ and $\omega_\mrm{n}=\omega_\mrm{A}-\omega_\mrm{B}=\Delta\omega_\mrm{m}$, \item The carrier-carrier to the lsb-lsb: $\omega_\mrm{n}=\omega_\mrm{A}+\omega_\mrm{B}=2\omega_\mrm{het}-\Delta\omega_\mrm{m}$ and $\omega_\mrm{n}=-\omega_\mrm{A}+\omega_\mrm{B}=\Delta\omega_\mrm{m}$. \end{enumerate} Therefore, we have three frequencies to investigate.
 Regarding the noise at $\Delta\omega_\mrm{m}$, this suggests that it couples to both sideband phases, which becomes important when we combine the phases as shown in \cref{eq:sbcombi}.